as7168/SecureMail/SecurEmailS.md

 ## Installing Dependenies:
 1. Cryptography part of the project uses Cryptography python library.
 You can install it as follows:

-'pip install cryptography'
+`pip install cryptography`
-> pip must be for python3.
+- pip must be for python3.